Facts about Gums in Gluten Free Baking

 To make xanthan gum, some type of sugar is fermented in a sterile growth medium for one to four days with a microbial substance called Xanthomonas campestris (X. campestris).
 Alcohol is added to cause a solid to precipitate out, and that solid is dried and ground into the powder we know as xanthan gum.

-Simple enough, isn’t it?
+Simple enough, right?
 Not really.

 As you read on, keep in mind, I’m not trying to alarm anyone.
 I’m not even trying to convince you to eat (or not eat) any particular foods or ingredients.
 I simply want to continue raising awareness that there is often more to what we are eating than meets the eye.

 Armed with this “Smart Nutrition Backed by Science”, it is easier for you to make the best decisions for your unique situation as you achieve wellness on your gluten-free diet.
+Supporting you as you find what works best for you on your journey to optimal health is my goal.

 A Closer Look at Xanthan Gum